-The current Board of Directors comprises Arvid Gierow (Chair), Georg Brunstam, Eva-Lotta Kraft, Hans Linnarson, Anders Pålsson and Gerteric Lindquist (CEO of the NIBE Group).
+The Board of Directors comprises Arvid Gierow (Chairman of the Board), Georg Brunstam, Eva-Lotta Kraft, Hans Linnarson, Anders Pålsson and Gerteric Lindquist, who is also Chief Executive Officer.
 With the exception of the CEO, none of the directors of the company is employed by the company or has any operational responsibilities in the company.

-It is the opinion of the Board of Directors that all directors with the exception of the CEO are independent in relation to the company.
-Please see pages 88-89 for a brief presentation of the directors of the company.
+It is the opinion of NIBE's Board of Directors that all directors with the exception of the CEO are independent in relation to the company.
+Please see page 89 for a brief presentation of the directors of the company.

-During 2012 the Board of Directors held 14 meetings, of which seven were traditional round-table meetings, four were telephone conferences and three were per capsulam meetings, where information was shared by circulating the papers among the board members.
+During 2013 the Board of Directors held ten meetings, of which eight were traditional round-table meetings and two were telephone conferences.
 All meetings were minuted.

-Attendance at board meetings was good with full attendance for all the round-table meetings.
+Attendance at Board meetings was high, with full attendance for all the round-table meetings.

 In addition, the Board of Directors receives a written report every month on the company’s financial key figures and position.
-The MD/CEO is also in continual contact with the Chairman of the Board.
+The President/CEO is also in continual contact with the Chairman of the Board.